guide

 1. Tariff name:

-Most tariffs or energy plans have a name.
-It’s handy to know which plan you’re on, in case you ever want to remind yourself of its features.
-Or compare it with another tariff (whether from OVO or any other supplier).
-You can check out all the details of each plan on our home energy tariffs page.
+Most energy tariffs have a name.
+It’s handy to know which tariff you’re on, in case you ever want to remind yourself of its features.
+You might also want to compare it with another tariff, from OVO or another supplier.
+You can check all the details of each tariff on our home energy tariffs page.

 2. Estimated energy use in the last 12 months:

-This shows your estimated use for the past year – but it may not be the actual amount, unless we have regular meter readings.
-Remember to submit regular meter readings, to make sure you're being charged for the exact amount of energy you're using.
-Of course, if you have a smart meter, you won’t usually need to do this.
+This shows your estimated use for the past year.
+It might not be the actual amount, unless you send regular meter readings.
+Remember to submit regular meter readings, to make sure you're only being charged for the exact amount of energy you're using.
+If you have a smart meter, you won’t usually need to do this.

 3. Total kWh used/this cost:

 This shows your monthly electricity use.
-Bear in mind that it’ll be less accurate if you've not given regular meter readings (unless you have a smart meter).
+Bear in mind that it’ll be less accurate if you've not sent regular meter readings – unless you have a smart meter.

 4. Total units (100s of cubic feet)/this cost: